CopterExpress/clover/docs/en/optical_flow.md

 ## Errors

-If errors of `EKF INTERNAL CHECKS` occur, try to restart EKF2.
-To do so, enter in the MAVLink-console : в MAVLink-консоли:
+If errors like `EKF INTERNAL CHECKS` occur, try to restart EKF2.
+To do so, enter in the MAVLink-console:

 ```nsh
 ekf2 stop